 When you complete your Chapter 13 petition and schedules, make sure to disclose all of your income, expenses, assets, and liabilities accurately.
 If you hide assets or misrepresent information on your bankruptcy paperwork, it can result in dismissal of your case or criminal prosecution, which could subject you to up to $250,000 in fines, twenty years in prison, or both.

-Also, if you fail to disclose all of your obligations, any unlisted debts may not get discharged.
-In addition, this can lead to eligibility problems in the future if undisclosed creditors file claims in your case and push you above the Chapter 13 debt limits.
+Also, if you fail to disclose all of your obligations, any unlisted debts might not get discharged.
+This can lead to eligibility problems if undisclosed creditors file claims in your case and push you above the Chapter 13 debt limits.

 Before you can receive a Chapter 13 discharge, you must complete all your required plan payments.
 If you propose a plan you can’t afford, you will not be able to pay it off.
 As a result, make sure to budget appropriately when submitting your plan proposal.

-But if you have a lot of obligations that must be paid back through your plan (such as mortgage arrears or priority debts), you may not have as much control over your monthly plan payment.
+But if you have a lot of obligations that must be paid back through your plan (such as mortgage arrears or priority debts), you might not have as much control over your monthly plan payment.
 In that case, talk to a knowledgeable bankruptcy attorney to determine whether Chapter 13 is in your best interest.